Oulsjeg/StrumItUp/README.md

 # StrumItUp
-Automatic guitar player that presses chords and strums to any song on the internet
+Automatic guitar player that presses chords and strums to any song on the internet!

 ## Personal Statement